 Date Written: March, 2020

-I study the effects of the 2019-20 coronavirus outbreak in the United States and subsequent fiscal policy response in a nonlinear DSGE model.
+I study the effects of the 2020 coronavirus outbreak in the United States and subsequent fiscal policy response in a nonlinear DSGE model.
 The pandemic is a shock to the utility of contact-intensive services that propagates to other sectors via general equilibrium, triggering a deep recession.
-I use a calibrated version of the model to analyze different types of fiscal policies.
-I find that UI benefits are the most effective tool to stabilize income for borrowers, who are the hardest hit, while savers may favor unconditional transfers.
-Liquidity assistance programs are effective if the policy objective is to stabilize employment in the affected sector.
-I also study the effects of the $2 trillion CARES Act of 2020.
+I use a calibrated version of the model that matches the path of the US unemployment rate in 2020 to analyze different types of fiscal policies.
+I find that the pandemic shock changes the ranking of policy multipliers.
+Unemployment benefits are the most effective tool to stabilize income for borrowers, who are the hardest hit during a pandemic, while liquidity assistance programs are the most effective if the policy objective is to stabilize employment in the affected sector.
+I also study the effects of the $2.2 trillion CARES Act of 2020.

 JEL Classification: E6, G01, H0